sylk80/connect_four_solo/docs/NOTES.md

 :heavy_plus_sign: token should be found in rack at it's position :heavy_check_mark:

-:heavy_plus_sign: token should occupy lowest position
+:heavy_plus_sign: token should occupy lowest position :heavy_check_mark:

+### Unit tests

+:hammer_and_pick: Basic rules

+:heavy_plus_sign: there are rounds

+:heavy_plus_sign: one player places in one round

+:heavy_plus_sign: player can place in existing columns

+:heavy_plus_sign: player can place in existing rows

+:heavy_plus_sign: player can't place to an occupied slot